BryceWDesign/OpenCryoCore/README.md

 ## Licensing

+This project is released under the **OpenCryoCore Public Benefit License v1.0**.

+**Summary:**
-Apache License 2.0 — Free to use, free to modify, free to sell.
+- Free to use, modify, and distribute
-No royalties.
-No lock-in.
-This project is yours.

-We believe in climate solutions that are deployable and defensible — now, not in 2050.
+- Strictly non-weaponized, non-militarized, non-surveillance usage
+- Must comply with all export laws (TAR, EAR, ITAR, etc.)
+- Non-commercial resale only allowed for public benefit deployment
+- Full legal license terms in `/LICENSE`

+This license protects both the public good and prevents misuse for any defense or restricted-purpose technology development.

 ---

 ## Get Involved

 - Fork the repo
 - Build a unit
 - Propose improvements
 - Submit regional test results
 - Form a field deployment cluster in your city

 ---